Esh07/iGSE-Energy-Management-System/README.md

 # iGSE Energy Management System - Webapp

-This project was developed as part of a coursework assignment for the Mobile and Web Applications module.
 The iGSE Energy Management System aims to provide Shangri-La residents with a platform to manage their energy consumption and bills.
 It includes a web interface and a REST API.

 For detailed documentation, please refer to the [:book: Documentation](./DOCUMENTATION.md) file.